 In the case of situationist nudges, the difference is obvious: we would shape option sets rather than educate children.
-The classic examples of nudges have little to do with education, including instances like pension schemes, canteens, and organ donation (Thaler & Sunstein 2008).13 But even the route apparently closest to cultivating virtues, of turning to local traits, promises to look unlike the existing picture of civic education, given the minor features of situations to which these traits seem to be local.
+The classic examples of nudges have little to do with education, including instances like pension schemes, canteens, and organ donation (Thaler and Sunstein 2008).
+But even the route apparently closest to cultivating virtues-turning to blocal traits-promises to look unlike the existing picture of civic education, given the minor features of situations to which these traits seem to be local.
 To illustrate, consider the earlier suggestion from Callan (2015) that reading provocative books as a child helps to cultivate open-mindedness.
-That form of education might not be a route to anything other than open-mindedness about what books to read.
+That form of education might not be a route to anything other than openmindedness about what books to read.

 More promisingly, Ben-Porath and Dishon suggest that schools are a public, civic institution.
 As such, children's experiences there would shape their behaviour in other public forums later on.
-What we need to do, then, is ensure that we "nurture a constancy of situations conducive to citizenship [original emphasis]" (2015, p.
-32).
+What we need to do, then, is ensure that we 'nurture a constancy of situations conducive to citizenship' (Ben-Porath and Dishon 2015: 32, original emphasis).
 Students could, for instance, be offered plenty of opportunities for participation in democratic systems.
-However, one might still doubt that what is learnt in a school context will transfer so easily outside of it.
-There are a great many highly specific features of life in a school that might threaten any easy claims to similarity of context, not least, the persistent hierarchy in child-adult relations and the relatively low stakes in a school as compared to voting on government policy.
+However, one might still doubt that what is learnt in a school context will transfer easily outside it.
+There are a great many highly specific features of life in a school that might threaten any easy claims to similarity of context-not least the persistent hierarchy in child-adult relations and the relatively low stakes in a school as compared to voting on government policy.

 When it comes to cultivating social norms, the task is to shift the norms that a group of people, or society as a whole, take to be authoritative.
 That happens across a life.
 Thus, in contrast to traditional civic education, it is unclear that childhood, let alone the formal education of children, is the most promising or obvious place to focus.
 First, at the very least social norm change continues into adulthood.
-For instance, consider the research into changing social norms amongst students starting university, who tend to change peer groups and whose norms often shift accordingly (for an example of alcohol consumption, see Borsari & Carey 2001).
-Teaching children to follow norms then, might not suffice.14
+For instance, consider the research into changing social norms amongst students starting university, who tend to change peer groups and whose norms often shift accordingly (for an example of alcohol consumption, see Borsari and Carey 2001).
+Teaching children to follow norms, then, might not suffice.
+13